-When it comes to unlocking future growth in the rail sector and beyond, advancing the digital transformation is high on the European Union’s agenda.
+When it comes to unlocking future growth in the rail sector and beyond, advancing digital transformation is high on the European Union’s agenda.
 One of the keys to making this happen is the uptake of new fundamental technologies such as digital twins.
 Here, we’ll discuss the benefits of digital twins in rail control projects, and how the technology fits into our signaling design automation process to help infrastructure managers carry out more successful rail control projects.

 How digital twins benefit the rail sector